akmadd/akmadd/README.md

 - 👀 I’m interested in ...learning and bulding web application.
 - 🌱 I’m currently learning ...Mern Technology by Apna college
 - 💞️ I’m currently Applying for ...
 Full Stack Developer Intern position.
-- 📫 How to reach me ...plz send a mail (akmadd456@gmail.com)
+- 📫 How to reach me ... send a mail (akmadd456@gmail.com)
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...Still theres not a single penny in my bank wallet.